qvik/qvik-swift-breeze/README.md

 ## How to build for Windows, Browsers and Linux

 Swift is supported on these platforms as well, so there is nothing stopping anyone - but at the moment we focus on iOS and Android.

+# Help / Knowledge

+Best sources are the swift dev forums, and the wonderful people in this thread: https://forums.swift.org/t/partial-nightlies-for-android-sdk/